psychemedia/sin-eater-resources/src/_through_1880s.md

 > No more remains of these customs in Laugharne, except the presents of candles, etc., which friends do bring.

-The gtahering for the funeral procession involved an element of hosptiality, and once again t is easy to see how the over-zealous fan of the sin-eating tradition might claim elements of this behaviour as a relic of that ritual:
+The gathering for the funeral procession involved an element of hospitality, and once again it is easy to see how the over-zealous fan of the sin-eating tradition might claim elements of this behaviour as a relic of that ritual:

 > A large number of people followed the deceased to the church.
 They assembled outside the house ; cake and mulled beer were offered to all ; four chairs were placed outside to rest the coffin on ; the clerk of the church gave out two or three verses of a hymn, and all sang ; as they passed to the church they sang the remainder.
 This custom prevailed to within 50 or 60 years.
 I remember, in 1871, an old inhabitant, at the funeral of his niece, having cake and mulled beer for the company assembled before his house.